Candid photography

-Candid photography is photography captured without creating a posed appearance.
-This style is also called street photography, spontaneous photography or snap shooting.
-Professional photographers sometimes shoot candid photos of strangers on the street or in other public places such as parks and beaches.
+Candid photography, also called spontaneous photography or snap shooting, is photography captured without creating a posed appearance.
 Candid photography captures natural expressions and moments that might not be possible to reproduce in a studio or posed photo shoot.
 This style of photography is most often used to capture people in their natural state without them noticing the camera.
 The main focus is on capturing the candid expressions and moments of life.
-Candid photography can be used in a variety of settings such as family gatherings, special events, and everyday street scenes.
-It is also a popular choice for wedding photos and professional portraits.
 Candid photography is often seen as a more honest representation of the subject than posed photography.

+Candid photography can be used to capture a wide variety of subjects and occasions.
+It is a popular style of photography for street photography, wedding photography, portrait photography, and event photography.
+It can be used to capture candid moments of life, such as people walking on the street or in other public places such as parks and beaches, children playing, or family gatherings.
+It can also be used to capture moments of joy and celebration.
+Candid photography is also used in photojournalism and documentary photography.

 To capture candid photos, the photographer may need to observe the subject from a distance or use a long lens or telephoto zoom lens.
 This allows for capturing the subject in their natural environment without them being aware of the camera.
 The photographer may need to be quick and have an eye for interesting compositions and backgrounds.

-Candid photography can be used to capture a wide variety of subjects and occasions.
-It is a popular style of photography for street photography, wedding photography, portrait photography, and event photography.
-It can be used to capture candid moments of life, such as people walking on the street, children playing in the park, or family gatherings.
-It can also be used to capture moments of joy and celebration.
-Candid photography is also used in journalism and documentary photography.

 A candid photograph is a photograph captured without creating a posed appearance.
 The candid nature of a photograph is unrelated to the subject's knowledge about or consent to the fact that photographs are being taken, and are unrelated to the subject's permission for further usage and distribution.
 The crucial factor is the actual absence of posing.
-However, if the subject is absolutely unaware of being photographed and does not even expect it, then such photography is secret photography, which is a special case of candid photography.
+However, if the intent is that the subject is absolutely unaware of being photographed and does not even expect it, such photography is secret photography, which is an extreme case of candid photography.